 - 2016-17 – removing the existing picnic facilities and replacing these with accessible facilities and shelters, as well as installing new gas barbecues.

-As part of Council’s four-year precinct program, Council has undertaken other upgrades to the Simpson Falls picnic area including:
+Council has also undertaken upgrades to the Simpson Falls Picnic Area including:

 - 2017-18 – creating a bookable space, including a new large shelter (sink and bench), bookable car park facilities and installing interactive children’s artwork.

 - 2016-17 – three stages of upgrades including new shelters, picnic seating, barbecues, pathways and a bridge, two new toilet blocks, improving the car parking and installing a turnaround for cars.

 Car park upgrades

 Council will be formalising the Summit overflow car park (an informal gravel area located near the start of the Honeyeater Track) providing further parking options for visitors and enhancing connectivity across the mountain.
 Works will involve formalising the car park with 20 car parking spaces, including one disability parking bay, asphalting and line marking.

 Council will also be permanently opening the former Legacy Way workforce 165 space car park for public use.
 The car park is located on Sir Samuel Griffith Drive at the Scenic Drive intersection.
 Works will involve removing the existing gate and fencing around the car park, installing bollards and a new gate.